offen/docker-volume-backup/docs/how-tos/use-with-docker-swarm.md

 Stopping and restarting containers during backup creation when running Docker in Swarm mode is supported in two ways.

+{: .important }
+Make sure you label your services and containers using only one of the describe approaches.
+In case the script encounters a container that is labeled and has a parent service that is also labeled, it will exit early.

 ### Scaling services down to zero before scaling back up

 When labeling a service in the `deploy` section, the following strategy for stopping and restarting will be used: